devstress/FLINK.NET/README.md

 2.  **Message Uniqueness (Deduplication):** Ensures each message is uniquely identifiable, with custom deduplication logic using a durable state store to prevent reprocessing.
 3.  **Processing Idempotency:** Designs all processing logic and sinks to be idempotent, so reprocessing a message yields the same result without side effects.
 4.  **Error Handling and Recovery (Checkpointing/Snapshotting):** Includes robust checkpointing and state persistence for automatic recovery from failures, restoring state and resuming from the correct point.
-5.  **Communication Idempotency (External Systems):** Aims to provide an "exactly-once" experience for product teams even when interacting with external systems that don''t offer idempotency guarantees, minimizing double processing.
+5.  **Communication Idempotency (External Systems):** Aims to provide an "exactly-once" experience for product teams even when interacting with external systems that don't offer idempotency guarantees, minimizing double processing.
 6.  **Transaction Management (Atomic Writes):** Implements mechanisms like two-phase commit to coordinate transactions across internal state and external sinks, ensuring atomicity.
 7.  **Durable State Management:** Utilizes a durable, fault-tolerant backend for all processing state, ensuring consistency and recoverability.
 8.  **End-to-End Acknowledgement:** For multi-step processing, uses tracking IDs to provide a single ACK (success) or NACK (failure) for the entire flow.